-OUTCOMES OF INSUFFICIENTLY JUSTIFIED STOPS11
+OUTCOMES OF INSUFFICIENTLY JUSTIFIED STOPS

 The presence or lack of IOARS documentation in a given encounter can influence criminal procedure in a court of law, especially if officers find contraband during that encounter.
 IOARS documentation also becomes important during investigations of complaints against officers.
 Proper documentation of the justification for stops and frisks, or lack thereof, influences the credibility of officers in the eyes of the community and can contribute to an erosion of trust and legitimacy.
-This section of the report examines
+This section of the report examines outcomes of stops and frisks that lack proper documentation of IOARS and are therefore insufficiently justified stops and frisks.

-11 Section V.A.3.c of the Settlement Agreement calls for an analysis of "fruit of the illegal stop" where a frisk, though proper given the officer's observations, was made pursuant to a traffic stop or field interview conducted without IOARS.
+&lt;sup>12 Section V.A.3.c of the Settlement Agreement calls for an analysis of "fruit of the illegal stop" where a frisk, though proper given the officer's observations, was made pursuant to a traffic stop or field interview conducted without IOARS.
 Based on this language, the "fruit" is the frisk.
 However, conventionally in this type of analysis "fruit of an illegal stop" considers contraband and/or weapons as the "fruit."
 We provide a discussion of both interpretations for this report.